 That boundary was revised in a new 1665 charter to 36 degrees 30 minutes, about 35 miles further north.
 Moving the border a half-degree to the north gave the Carolinians control over the earliest settlers who had already occupied lands on Albemarle Sound, and eliminated potential conflict over control of shipping through that body of water.
-(This revision was comparable to the Second Charter of Virginia in 1609, which gave the London Company complete control over the Chesapeake Bay and eliminated any confusion regarding the rights granted to the Plymouth Company in the First Charter of 1606.)
+At the time, Currituck Inlet offered a path through the barrier islands from the northern tip of Albemarle Sound, but later storms shifted sands and have closed that inlet.

 The land south of the Elizabeth River in Virginia and north of Albemarle Sound was relatively inaccessible.
 There was no easy water access to ship tobacco or other products from that area to the Hampton Roads, so Virginia settlement expanded to the north up the York, Rappahannock and Potomac rivers.
 In North Carolina, shipping was severely constrained by the lack of reliable passages through the barrier islands.
 The border region was a backwater, where settlers (including runaway slaves) eked out a meager subsistence living from the land and the hogs they raised.

 In 1699, a border dispute involving Crow Island in Albemarle Sound triggered multiple letters between the Carolina and Virginia governors.
-A Virginia resident had obtained an order from a Princess Anne court regarding a lawsuit against a Carolina resident, then used Virginia officials to seize property in Carolina.
+A Virginia resident had obtained an order from a Princess Anne court regarding a lawsuit against a Carolina resident, and based on that court order Virginia officials seized property in Carolina.

-During the following decade, the Virginia and Carolina governments wrote reports to the Board of Trade that resemble the complaints of young children, asking an adult to resolve their conflict.
+During the following decade, the Virginia and Carolina governments wrote reports to the Board of Trade that resemble the complaints of young children asking an adult to resolve their conflict.
 Virginia even sponsored a secret survey to determine if the mouth of the Meherrin River was at 36 degrees 30 minutes, and how locating the line would affect existing property owners.5

 In 1710, the governors of Virginia and Carolina appointed surveyors (plus members of the gentry to serve as commissioners, who would represent each colony's interests during the surveys) to mark the northern boundary line.
 That line was defined clearly in the 1665 Carolina charter:6